anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 | Crypto Acceleration Interface | N  | Y |

 <a name="3.4"></a>
-## 3.4 NFVI Hardware Profile
+## 3.4 Cloud Infrastructure Hardware Profile
-[RM1: 5.4 Cloud Infrastructure Hardware Profiles features and requirements](../../../ref_model/chapters/chapter05.md#5.4) defines the Cloud Infrastructure hardware layer profiles.The labs are typically provisioned with the minimal required hardware and thus it is difficult to partition the available hardware to provision/configure multiple NFVI profiles.
+[RM1: 5.4 Cloud Infrastructure Hardware Profiles features and requirements](../../../ref_model/chapters/chapter05.md#5.4) defines the Cloud Infrastructure hardware layer profiles.The labs are typically provisioned with the minimal required hardware and thus it is difficult to partition the available hardware to provision/configure multiple Cloud Infrastructure profiles.
 However, when reference implementations and the follow up testing and verification are conducted, the hardware profile need to be clearly described.
 This is especially important for performance testing and verification.

 | Reference | Feature | Description | Basic Type | Network Intensive |